dd32/td-gh-ex/readme.txt

 		* All brand icons are trademarks of their respective owners.
 		* The use of these trademarks does not indicate endorsement of the trademark holder by Font Awesome, nor vice versa.

-All other files are copyright 2014-2015 Iceable Media and released under the terms of the GNU GPLv2 License.
+All other files are copyright 2014-2016 Iceable Media and released under the terms of the GNU GPLv2 License.

 == TRANSLATIONS ==

 Currently available translations:

 * French (fr_FR) translation: by Iceable Themes
+* Spanish (es_ES) translation: by David Ospina <dao_star_2@hotmail.com> (http://interlunas.vzpla.net/)

-Translating this theme into you own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
+Translating this theme into your own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
 It contains about 80 strings only.
-If you don't have a .po file editor yet, you can download Poedit from http://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.
+If you don't have a .po file editor yet, you can download Poedit from https://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.

-If you have translated this theme into your own language and are willing to share your translation with the community, please feel free to do so on the forums at http://www.iceablethemes.com
+If you have translated this theme into your own language and are willing to share your translation with the community, please feel free to do so on the forums at https://www.iceablethemes.com
 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.10 =
+September 21th, 2016
+* Reviewed and enhanced structured data on blog index and single post entries

+= 1.1.9 =
+August 29th, 2016
+* Removed function blackoot_render_title() used as a fallback for title tag support
+* Dropped support for WordPress lesser than 4.1
+* Tested with WordPress 4.6

+= 1.1.8 =
+June 16th, 2016
+* Updated external links to wordpress.org and iceablethemes.com to https
+* Removed php closing tags from end of files to prevent potential issues
+* Updated theme tags for WordPress.org

+= 1.1.7 =
+May 18th, 2016
+* Updated translation credit for full spanish translation
+* Updated font-awesome to 4.6.3
+* Tested with WordPress 4.5.2

+= 1.1.6 =
+March 14th, 2016
+* Updated user-contributed Spanish (es_ES) translation (now a full translation)

+= 1.1.5 =
+March 7th, 2016
+* Added user-contributed Spanish (es_ES) translation

+= 1.1.4 =
+January 13th, 2016
+* Enhanced support for <!--more--> quicktag
+* Updated copyright to 2016
+* Tested with WordPress 4.4.1

+= 1.1.3 =
+November 23rd, 2015
+* Fixed issue with sidebar in WordPress 4.4
+* Tested with WordPress 4.4 (beta 4)

+= 1.1.2 =
+November 4th, 2015
+* Fixed footer menu alignment
+* Disabled the "favicon" theme setting for WordPress 4.3+ (no longer useful since WP 4.3+ includes wp_site_icon)
+* Enhanced screen-reader-text CSS support, based on a post by Joe Dolson on make.wordpress.org
+* Changed textdomain to theme slug: 'blackoot-lite'

 = 1.1.1 =
 August 31th, 2015